acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w2/Activity 2 Searching.md

     // Initialize to -1 to indicate "not found" until proven otherwise. int idx_bin = -1;

-    // L and U define the current inclusive search bounds: [L, U].
+    // L and U define the current search bounds: [L, U].
     // Start with the full array: lower bound L at 0 and upper bound U at N-1. int L = 0;
     int U = N - 1;

-    // Continue as long as there is a valid range to inspect. while (L <= U) {
+    // Keep going as long as there is a valid range to inspect. while (L <= U) {
         // Compute midpoint index without risking overflow:
         // m = L + (U - L) / 2